Tips to plan a Road Trip in a Classic Car

 Check with your insurer before setting off on a long road trip

-Insurance coverage’s differ, so be sure to go back and review your insurance coverage to clarify if you are covered for your road trip.
+Insurance coverage proves invaluable, particularly during long-distance travel.
+In the event of an accident, for instance, insurance can cover repair costs.
+All you have to do is hire a dedicated car accident attorney to guide you through the process.
+However, keep in mind that insurance coverages differ; so be sure to go back and review your insurance coverage to clarify if you are covered for your road trip.
 While some car insurance companies do not cover classic cars, those that do may have restrictions on the mileage.
 If you go over your annual mileage allowance that’s been agreed with your insurer, you may have to pay an admin fee for doing so.
 Also if you are planning on taking your classic car or classic van to Europe for example, you will need to check if your car insurance or van insurance has adequate cover for the trip.
 A quick phone call can answer those questions very quickly.

 4. Take lots of Snacks and Water